-A snack of warm milk and cookies, which you savored while your mother read Dr. Seuss to you at nightfall, is not the soporific we once thought.
+A glass of warm milk, which you savored while your mother read Dr. Seuss aloud to you at nightfall, is not the soporific we once thought.

-According to modern nutrition research, whole milk with extra carbohydrate can make you drowsy, while skim milk standing alone is a better alertness enhancer than coffee.
+According to modern nutrition research, whole milk with carbohydrates added (the milk-and-cookies ritual) can make you drowsy, while skim milk standing alone is a better alertness enhancer than coffee.

 Whole milk has 3.25% milk-fat.
-The fat content is sufficient to override any effects from the protein.
+This high fat content is sufficient to override any effects from the protein.
 Fat slows your digestion, drawing blood to the stomach and away from the brain.
 Drinking whole milk can create somnolence.

-Skim milk has 0% milk-fat.
-All the fat is removed in manufacturing.
+Skim milk has 0.08% milk-fat (near zero).
+Virtually all the fat is removed in manufacturing.
 When you drink skim milk, the outcome hinges entirely on how your body metabolizes the protein.

 The research developed like a mystery story, one clue uncovered at a time.
 Years ago, researchers detected in milk a drowsiness chemical called tryptophan.
 Tryptophan is an amino acid, a building block of protein.